 The only difference is that it hasn’t been mud-rubbed.
 What’s mud-rubbing?
 Well, before each game the balls to be used are rubbed down with a very specific type of mud in order to make them easier to handle.
 This makes the surface a little less slippery and also adds just a hint of color.
 This collector’s ball has not been mud-rubbed.
 And so it’s white as white can be.
 Which is great if you’re using it to collect autographs.
 The clear display case is compact and handsome and will allow your youngster to display their autographed ball on the mantel or the dresser in their room with pride.
-If you love playing baseball, check our our guide to the best baseball cleats.
+For more must-have gear for baseball players, check out our guide to the best baseball helmets.

 - Weight7.8 ounces

-You’ll be tempted to use it in a game situation, just because it looks so good.
-Resist!
+You’ll be tempted to use it in a game situation because it looks so good

 By now you’re probably starting to notice a trend.
 That being the Rawlings name attached to a lot of these items.
 That’s because Rawlings is the exclusive manufacturer of Official Major League baseballs and spends a lot of time and energy and money developing related products.
 Like this bag of 12 Official League Recreational Baseballs.
 They’re perfect for Little League games, school games and company league games.